 “There wasn’t much to do this afternoon and one of the teachers had polish in her purse and offered to do people’s nails.”

-I figured she probably offered to do some of the girls’ nails and Jeremy volunteered but didn’t bother saying that.
+I figured she probably offered to do some of the girls’ nails and Colin volunteered but didn’t bother saying that.
 She’d obviously painted them without adding any negative commentary.
 If that can of worms was still closed, I didn’t need to open it.

 “Let’s head out to the mall,” I said instead.
 “We need to pick up something for dinner.”

 Jeremy looked at me like I’d suggested going outside for some naked flamenco dancing.
 “Just give me ten minutes so I can scrape off the nail polish,” he muttered.

 “Colin, if you don’t like the nail polish then why did you get it done,” I asked.
 Dead silence.

 “I like it,” he admitted.
 “I just don’t want anyone to see it.”

 “Colin,” I said firmly, holding his hands.
 “If you like that nail polish and want it on then rock it and ignore anyone who says otherwise.”

 “I really don’t want anyone to see it.”
 He looked even more embarrassed.